pletzjd/Challenge-Refactor/README.md

 - Reoraginizing the CSS file by type of selector and alphabetically.
 - Fixing a broken link in the navigation bar at the top of the page.
 - Adding comments to better communicate the function of the CSS selectors.
+- Consolodated terms in the CSS style page

 ## Live Deployement Link